-Q. What are the dates of the 2017 State Fair?
+⋅ What are the dates of the 2020 State Fair?

-A. The 2017 New York State Fair is from Thursday, August 24 through Labor Day, Monday, September 4.
+The 2020 New York State Fair runs from Friday, August 21 through Labor Day, Monday, September 7

-A. For fairgoers the Fairgrounds general admission gates open at 10:00am daily and close at 10:00pm, except for Labor Day, when the entire grounds close at 9:00pm.
-Exhibit buildings are open from 10:00am to 10:00pm, with the exception of Labor Day when they close at 9:00pm.
+For fairgoers the Fair's general admission gates open at 7:00am daily and close at 10:00pm, except for Labor Day, when the entire grounds close at 9:00pm.
+Exhibit buildings are open Monday - Thursday from 10:00am to 9:00pm and Friday - Sunday from 10:00am to 10:00pm.

-- Children 12 and under are admitted free every day of the Fair.
-Students 18 and under are admitted free on Friday, September 1, 2017.
+- Children 12 and under are admitted free every day of the 2020 State Fair

-- To learn more about other 2017 Special Fair Days, click here.
+- To learn more about other admission offers, please visit our Special Fair Days page

-A. Ample parking is available in our designated Orange, Brown and Pink parking lots at the Fair - there will be no public parking inside Gates 6 & 7.
+Ample parking is available in our designated Orange, Brown, Pink and Gray parking lots at the Fair.
 Follow signs from exit 7 on 690 East or West.
 Cost is $5.00 per vehicle.
 A free shuttle bus service is provided from the Orange parking lot to the Main Gate.
 E-Z Pass Plus will be accepted in the Brown and Orange lots.
 Follow the E-ZPass Plus signs for quick, cashless access.

 - Click here for information about our Accessible Parking Area